smeisner/smart-thermostat/GettingStarted.md

 5. Add user to the proper groups
   * `sudo usermod -a -G dialout $USER`
   * `sudo usermod -a -G plugdev $USER`

+NB: You must logout and back in again for this to take effect!!
+Otherwise, you will fail to write firmware imagesd to the device.

 6. Clone the thermostat repo
   * `git clone https://github.com/smeisner/smart-thermostat`